PLSysSec/cargo-scan/README.md

 Cargo Scan can also be used in tandem with other Rust supply chain auditing tools, such as [cargo vet](https://mozilla.github.io/cargo-vet/).
 We are interested in exploring other use cases for integration; if you think Cargo Scan would be useful for your project, let us know!

+### Running the CLI in interactive mode (Deprecated)

+The CLI extension also supports an interactive mode, but this is deprecated;
+if you want to use Cargo Scan interactively, we recommend using it in VSCode.
+If you want to try out the old interactive mode, you may run it with `cargo run --bin audit <path to crate> -i`.

 ## Additional information